Feature request #11149

 When we do qgis --no plugins (in my case QGIS Chugiak 2.5 Linux Mint), the qgis don't load the plugins but in the plugin manager they appear with checked and/unchecked like the previous session of a normal start with plugins.
 This is suppose to be like that?
 The idea of --noplugins is not load the plugins and not appear in the plugin manager?

-#3 Updated by Borys Jurgiel almost 5 years ago
+#3 Updated by Borys Jurgiel about 5 years ago

 Do you mean activate and deactivate all plugins INITIALLY ACTIVE I hope? :) I don't see any use in enabling all INSTALLED plugins.